adamelso/uri-slug/README.md

     echo \UriSlug::create('Welcome to Großröhrsdorf!!1!one!'); // prints 'welcome-to-grosrohrsdorf1one';
 ```

-Licence
+License
 ----------

-As this is based on functions found in WordPress 3, and WordPress is released under the GPL v2 licence, so is this helper class.
+As this is based on functions found in WordPress 3, and WordPress is released under the GPL v2 license, so is this helper class.